Subi/prodraft/README.md

      - Firebase 🔥
      - Mongodb  🟩

 - [ ] Create unique rooms for draft room created
+- [ ] Users can invite other players to room